lazyvar/mack.travel/content/posts/lake-life.md

 After hanging out on the tower, I found a picnic table and enjoyed some more tranquil time.
 This picnic table was near a statue of Buddha.
 Nobody was around.
 It was desolate.
 This place reminded me of Charlotte's [Whitewater Center](https://whitewater.org/) which I love.
 Surprised there weren't more people here, but neat to have the place to yourself.

 All in all, it was a good symbolic trip.
-I need to keep pushing on the app and finished what I've started, but taking a break is essential.
+I need to keep pushing on the app and finish what I've started, but taking a break is essential.
 Australia is just around the corner.

 🧘